 Welcome!
-The Director of Academic Affairs is here to help you to succeed at Penn State DuBois.
+The Chief Academic Officer (CAO) is here to help you to succeed at Penn State DuBois.
 All of the Academic Affairs staff are here to assist students with questions during their academic careers at our campus.
 In the following paragraphs, we answer a series of commonly asked questions, which we hope are helpful.

-Q: What is the role of the Director of Academic Affairs (DAA)?
+Q: What is the role of the Chief Academic Officer (CAO)?

 Q: How can I be successful in my classes?